SeongchunYang/renv_to_docker/README.md

 This is a use case of using docker with renv.

-**renv** is a package developed by [Kevin Ushey](https://github.com/kevinushey) at Rstudio which for all intents and purposes, is meant to replace Packrat.
+**renv** is a package developed by [Kevin Ushey](https://github.com/kevinushey) at Rstudio which for all intents and purposes, is meant to be the replacement to Packrat.

-renv is meant to increase reproducibility on R projects, while making the process of setup less strenuous on your computer and sanity.
-It does this by recording the R version and the package versions, just like other environment managers like conda.
+renv is designed to increase reproducibility on R projects, while making the process of setup less strenuous on your computer and sanity.
+It does this by recording the R version and the package versions, just like other environment managers like Conda.

 **Docker** is a well-known tool in containerizing tools and apps.
-Rather than using a full-fledged VM which take time to set up, docker aims to reduce both the time in building it and the computational cost to your machine by utilizing the OS of your computer to do the work rather than having a fully operational OS built in.
+Rather than using a full-fledged VM which takes time to set up, docker aims to reduce both the time in building it and the computational cost to your machine in running it by utilizing the OS of your computer to do the work rather than having a fully operational OS built in.

-Now, the question is, how do we combine them both?
+Now, the question is, how do we combine both?

 ## Motivation